hamin/FayeSwift/Readme.md

 ### connectedToServer

-websocketDidConnect is called as soon as the client connects to the server.
+connectedToServer is called as soon as the client connects to the Faye server.

 ```swift
 func connectedToServer() {